kube-academy/katacoda-scenarios/kubectl/step9.md

-If you want to get a more verbose output about the deployment.
-Run this command:
+If you want to get a more verbose output about the deployment, run this command:

 `kubectl describe deployment`{{execute}}